Opinion: Why the African Union must not ignore Cameroon | DW | 07.02.2020

 Among many observers, the AU has a poor reputation.
 Some criticize it for spending more time seeking to guarantee its leaders' immunity from prosecution than persuading its members not to persecute minorities or detain political opponents.

-Co-author Felix Agbor Balla, the founder and director of the Center for Human Rights and Democracy in Africa
+Co-author Felix Agbor Nkongho, founder and director of the Centre for Human Rights and Democracy in Africa

 The African Commission on Human and Peoples' Rights held its 2019 summit in Egypt under the leadership of current AU Chair and Egyptian President Abdel Fattah al-Sisi — US President Donald Trump's "favorite dictator," who is not known for respecting civil liberties.